magobaol/one-on-one/README.md

 - **Import process**: Double-click the generated `.kmmacros` file to import
 - **Ready to use**: Macro is added to the same group as your template with all parameters configured

+### Stream Deck Integration

+The script creates visual automation buttons that complete the workflow chain:

+- **Standardized template**: Uses fixed template from `resources/streamDeckButton.streamDeckAction` (no configuration required)
+- **UUID chaining**: Automatically links to the generated Keyboard Maestro macro via shared UUID
+- **Custom icons**: Converts profile photos to Stream Deck format (288x288 PNG) for visual identification
+- **Fixed positioning**: Actions are placed at position 0,0 for consistency
+- **Import process**: Double-click the generated `.streamDeckAction` file to import
+- **One-button automation**: Press the Stream Deck button to trigger the complete colleague workflow
+- **Visual workflow**: Creates an instant, visual interface for colleague management

 ### File Organization

 The script creates an organized folder structure for all generated content: